 The Fairmont Waterfront Hotel is one of Vancouver’s greatest hotels.
 We checked in for two nights staying in their top floor Harbor View Suite.

-In June/July 2018 we embarked on an Alaskan Cruise adventure taking us from Vancouver to [almost] Anchorage and back.
+In June/July 2018 we embarked on an Alaskan Crystal Cruise adventure taking us from Vancouver to [almost] Anchorage, and back again.
 We planned to arrive in Vancouver a few days before the cruise to check out the city and decompress before boarding the Crystal Symphony.

 It meant there wasn’t much availability for luxury hotels in the vicinity.
-We checked the Fairmont Pacific Rim (literally, next door) The Westin and a couple of others but they all had little or no availability.
-So we picked a suite at the top of the Waterfront Hotel with a harbour view.
+We checked the Fairmont Pacific Rim (literally, next door), The Westin and a couple of others but they all had little or no availability.
+So we picked a suite at the top of the Fairmont Waterfront Hotel with a harbor view.

 The Harbor View Suite at the Fairmont Waterfront Vancouver

 Arriving late on a Friday, after a 9-hour flight from London, we sped straight up to the suite to freshen up and stretch out.
 After a smooth check-in, we were shown up to our suite and… wow!!
 This place was huge!

 Entering the living space we walked down a short corridor into a large living space with a floor to ceiling window.
 Even with the double (sofa) bed extended and made up, there was still plenty of space to move around, sit at the desk or the comfortable chairs by the window.
 It was a treat to find the second bed ready to go.
 Even at that late hour, the amount of times we have arrived to find the sofa not ready for sleeping is incredulous.
 This time there was no need to chase housekeeping or wait for ages to get it sorted – a beautiful bed was ready and waiting.

 Two separate bathrooms meant we all had our own space to freshen up.